datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
 Continuing with the univariate imputation methods, Predictive Mean Matching (PMM) is another method for univariate missing data imputation but it imputes values that are more realistic.
-Let's get stated!
+In this lesson you will learn about PMM and how to use it in R.

 ---